 💡 Tip - Do your future self a favor and remove any bones before freezing.
 You can also freeze the bones separately if you want to make turkey stock in the future.

 In order to prevent the meat from freeze burn then place the meat into a plastic bag.
 I love the ones with the slider zipper top.

 You can either use quart size bags which will probably only fit a single serving, maybe two.
 Or the large gallon size that can fit more.
 Then again it's easy to be organized and find what you need in your freezer.

 If you are out of plastic bags but have plastic wrap, you could use that as well.
 The bags have the benefit that you can seal them.

 Make sure you have little air in the bag as possible.
 This will not only save space, but air is not your friend for long keeping food.
 Make sure to press all the air of the bag before sealing.
 Some people like Alton Brown, stick a straw in the bag and suck all the air out, you can if you want to go to that extreme - I usually don't 🙂

-You have taken all the proper steps to ensure all life for your soon to be frozen food, there is still one more step and it's a key one.
+You have taken all the proper steps to ensure a long life for your soon to be frozen food, but there is still one more step.
+It's a key one.
 Label the food.